 Economics do not allow center-city schools the space that is common in boarding schools or suburban schools, but Avenues’ Chelsea campus is spacious.
 The 215,000-square-foot campus encompasses ten floors, a full basement and a rooftop play space.
 It offers students 10 to 20 percent more space than is typical in other metropolitan independent school facilities.

 To pursue individual work, students must have a place in which to do it.
-The Lower, Middle and Upper Schools feature well-appointed, open-area “studios” for students to work on their own.
+The Lower and Upper Divisions feature well-appointed, open-area “studios” for students to work on their own.

 As technological devices are constantly changing, the most important aspect of school design technology is a robust infrastructure that includes strong and ubiquitous wireless connectivity, sufficient bandwidth and plenty of electrical capacity.
 In addition, good presentation and instructional technology are part of every classroom setting.

 It is important to “walk the walk” on sustainability.
 Key aspects of the sustainability plan are use of a pre-existing building and complete replacement of all windows to ensure efficient heating and cooling.